 - I recommend storing these cookies chilled due to the cream cheese frosting.
 It's fine to leave them out at room temperature for serving.

-- Store cookies in an airtight container, don't stack.
+- Store cookies in an airtight container for up to 5 days, don't stack.
 If you have to stack, place wax paper between layers.

 In order for the ingredients for the cookie dough to incorporate, you always start with room temperature, softened butter.
 These cookies have both butter and vegetable shortening along with pumpkin puree.
 Due to this, it's equally important to chill the dough to allow all of those ingredients to firm before baking.
 This will prevent them from spreading too thin while baking.

-Other Fall Pumpkin Dessert Recipes to Add to the Menu
+More Southern Style Fall Pumpkin Dessert Recipes to Make

 Take every opportunity to enjoy pumpkin this time of year, it's the season for making and baking!
 Other pumpkin desserts you may like to try: